hydroframe/hf_hydrodata/build_docs/source/gridded_data.rst

     * - Attribute Name
       - Description
     * - :ref:`gen_datasets`
-      - Collected or derived products containing several data variables
+      - Data products containing several data variables (may be collected or derived products).
     * - variable
-      - A data variable in a dataset such as air_temp, streamflow or pressure
+      - A data variable in a dataset such as air_temp, streamflow or pressure.
     * - period
-      - A time period that the variable data is collected such as hourly, daily, monthly
+      - A time period that the variable data is collected such as hourly, daily, monthly.

 .. list-table:: Secondary Attributes for Filtering
     :widths: 25 100